palatines to america

 Christopher White cleaning gravestoneChristopher White demonstrating how to clean a gravestone.

-Update: The New York Chapter of Palatines to America and the Germantown (NY) Library are happy to announce a pilot program of a look up service for the Henry Z Jones Jr Palatine Research Center.
-Interested researchers may email inquiries to palatines@germantownlibrary.org.
-Please keep inquiries as specific as possible and reference the library search feature at germantownlibrary.org before writing.
+The New York Chapter of Palatines to America and the Germantown (NY) Library are happy to announce a pilot program of a look up service available to those searching their Palatine ancestors.
+Interested researchers may email inquiries to palatines@germantownlibrary.org Please keep inquiries as specific as possible.
 Please allow up to seven days for an answer.

-If you find the look up service useful and want it to continue further, please consider making a tax deductible donation to the New York Chapter of PalAm earmarked for the Hank Jones collection.
+If you find the look up service useful and want it to continue further, please consider making a tax deductible donation to the New York Chapter of Palatines to America earmarked for the Hank Jones collection.
+You can email palamny@gmail.com for more information.

 Canajoharie & Palatine Bridge, NY 1881; https://lccn.loc.gov/2005626674